 1.7 Dramatic Tensions in Circe by Madeline Miller

 Circe is a lonely woman and there is always a danger for a woman who stands alone.
 During her journey, she also suffers a lot.
 Unintentionally, she becomes the cause of anger for both gods and men and sets herself in opposition with one of the most formidable and vengeful Olympians.
-For her survival, she has to make a choice between the worlds of immortality, she is born from, and mortality, she has come to love.
+For her survival, she has to make a choice between the worlds of immortality, which she is born from, and mortality, which she has come to love.
 She bravely fights for her place in a world between the mortals and the gods.

 1.8 Circe’s Self Discovery